 As a child development consultant and the editor of a parenting magazine, I provide a lot of information to parents.
 What you do with that information and the way you parent your children is your call and your call only.
 As with all parenting ‘advice’, take the bits you like and that suit your parenting style and leave the rest.
-That being said, after spending 18 months in children’s oncology with our first-born, watching and weeping as family after family walked out without their child, the one thing I do ask, is that you choose to see every experience with your little ones, good or bad, as a privilege.
+That being said, after spending 18 months in children’s oncology with our fifteen-year-old son, watching and weeping as family after family walked out without their child, the one thing I do ask, is that you choose to see every experience with your little ones, good or bad, as a privilege.

 I have this to offer on….

 After what has been years and years of watching our children play sport and having done a touch of coaching, I have seen and heard an array of parental sideline behaviour, ranging from the absolutely awesome to the completely unbearable and shocking.